anacronic-io/capibara/README.md

 # capibara
-Capibara SSM is a newopen-source fundation model
+Capibara SSM is a new open-source fundation model